horia141/jupiter/docs/tutorial.md

 ![Init](assets/tutorial-init.png)

-Besides the standard fields that identify you and help keep your accunt secure, you will need to provide a workspace name and initial [project](concepts/projects.md) name.
+You can check what the advanced and [feature flags](concepts/feature-flags.md) accordions to, but equally you can ignore them.

 Press `Create` and you will be shown an [account recovery token](how-tos/recover-your-account.md) that you need to store in a safe space.
 Once you do that, you can proceed to _your newly created workspace_.

-This will be empty:
+This will be empty and minimalistic from a features point of view:

 ![Empty Workspace](assets/tutorial-empty-workspace.png)